Derek Law: Professional career

+San Francisco Giants (2011–2018)

-Draft and minor leagues
+Minor leagues

 The San Francisco Giants selected Law in the ninth round, with the 297th overall pick, of the 2011 Major League Baseball draft, and he signed with the Giants.
 He made his professional debut with the rookie-level Arizona League Giants in 2011.
 In 15 games he had a 2.50 ERA with 19 strikeouts over 18 innings pitched.
 In 2012, he pitched for the Augusta GreenJackets, posting a 2.91 ERA with 67 strikeouts over 55 2/3 innings.

 Law spent the 2013 season pitching for the GreenJackets, AZL Giants and San Jose Giants.
 He finished the year with 2.31 ERA, 14 saves and 102 strikeouts over 66 1/3 innings.
 At San Jose, Law struck out 45 hitters while only walking one hitter.
 Prior to the 2014 season, he was invited to the Giants spring training, where he has competed for a spot in the Giants Opening Day bullpen.